-- 1. to conduct my professional activities with integrity, honesty, and free from any misrepresentation or deliberate bias. - to conduct my professional activities only in subject areas in which I have competence through education, training, or experience.
-I will engage, or participate with, other professionals in subject areas where I am less competent. - 3. to take care that my professional activities promote sustainable and equitable actions as well as a holistic approach to impact assessment. - to check that all policies, plans, activities, or projects with which I am involved are consistent with all applicable laws, regulations, policies and guidelines.
+- 1. to conduct my professional activities with integrity, honesty, and free from any misrepresentation or deliberate bias. - 2. to conduct my professional activities only in subject areas in which I have competence through education, training, or experience.
+I will engage, or participate with, other professionals in subject areas where I am less competent. - 3. to take care that my professional activities promote sustainable and equitable actions as well as a holistic approach to impact assessment. - 4. to check that all policies, plans, activities, or projects with which I am involved are consistent with all applicable laws, regulations, policies and guidelines.

-required to bias the analysis or omit or

-distort facts in order to arrive at a predetermined finding or result.

-- to disclose to employers and clients and in all written reports, any personal or financial interest that could reasonably raise concerns as to a possible conflict of interest. - 7. to strive to continually improve my professional knowledge and skills and to stay current with new developments in impact assessment and my associated fields of competence. - 8. to acknowledge the sources I have used in my analysis and the preparation of reports.
+- 5. to refuse to provide professional services whenever the professional is required to bias the analysis or omit or distort facts in order to arrive at a predetermined finding or result. - 6. to disclose to employers and clients and in all written reports, any personal or financial interest that could reasonably raise concerns as to a possible conflict of interest. - to strive to continually improve my professional knowledge and skills and to stay current with new developments in impact assessment and my associated fields of competence.

-9. to accept that my name will be removed from the list of self-ascribed professional members of IAIA should I be found to be in breach of this code by a disciplinary task-group constituted by the IAIA Board of Directors to consider any complaint lodged against my professional conduct.
+- 8. to acknowledge the sources I have used in my analysis and the preparation of reports. - 9. to accept that my name will be removed from the list of self-ascribed professional members of IAIA should I be found to be in breach of this code by a disciplinary task-group constituted by the IAIA Board of Directors to consider any complaint lodged against my professional conduct.